IAM-Nitesh/ProductService/Readme.txt

     1. Create FakeStoreDTO with attributes same as the 3rd Party API
     2. in FakeStoreProductService, getProductsById -> use DTO object to store the response returned by the FakeStore API

-7. Convert DTO object into Product Object -> To exactly map the output of the FakeStore api into our project
+7. Save into and convert DTO object into Product Object -> To exactly map the output of the FakeStore api into our project
+   1. Saving the response from Fake store api to DTO object
-   1. Create a method ConvertFakeStoreDTOtoProduct inside FakeStoreProductService 2.
+   2. Create a method ConvertFakeStoreDTOtoProduct inside FakeStoreProductService to convert dto into product object

+ --- for every new api
+ 1. update the contract in product service interface with the new api
+ 2. update controller with the new Rest method
+ 3. implement the method in fakestore product service